 As the tension between Iran and the United States rises, Iraqi leaders are working hard to keep Iraq out of the conflict and avoid a US-Iran clash on Iraqi territory.

-In his meeting with the chargé d'affaires of the US mission in Iraq on Sunday, Joey Hood, Iraq's parliament speaker Muhammad al-Halbousi affirmed "the necessity of supporting Iraq's stability and avoiding any collision on its lands, in order to bring stability, security and political and economic developments in Iraq."
+In his meeting with the charge d'affaires of the US mission in Iraq on Sunday, Joey Hood, Iraq's parliament speaker Mohammed al-Halbusi affirmed "the necessity of supporting Iraq's stability and avoiding any collision on its lands, in order to bring stability, security and political and economic developments in Iraq."

-In another meeting with al-Hikma Movement leader Ammar al-Hakim on Sunday, Hakim told Hood that Iraq is ready to mediate between the United States and Iran.
+In another meeting with Hikma bloc leader Ammar al-Hakim on Sunday, Hakim told Hood that Iraq is ready to mediate between the United States and Iran.
 Both parties also affirmed that the recent escalation is worrying everyone in the region.

 Even some PMU leaders warned against letting Iraq become a battlefield.
 The leader of the Badr organization, Hadi al-Amiri, said in a press conference Monday, “We affirm that the national, religious and historical responsibility requires everyone to remove the specter of war from Iraq first and the whole region secondly.”